CKRPS75/Automated-Climate-Control-System/README.md

 ## Technical Implementation Details:

 The Automated-Climate-Control System is designed to monitor environmental parameters and automatically control connected devices using an ESP32 microcontroller.
-The system continuously senses temperature, humidity, soli moisture, and light intensity, and controls actuators such as fans, water pumps,mist sprayers, and grow lights through a relay module.
-All sensor data is Transmitted to a web-based dashboard for real-time and remote monitoring.
+The system continuously senses temperature, humidity, soli moisture, and light intensity, and controls actuators such as fans, water pumps, humidifier, and grow lights through a relay module.
+All sensor data is Transmitted to our mongodb database which is then uploaded to our web-based dashboard for real-time and remote monitoring.

 1. Microcontroller Unit (ESP32)
 ESP32 acts as the central processing unit
 Features:
   - Dual-core processor
   - Built-in Wi-Fi
   - Multiple GPIO & ADC pins
 •	Handles:
   - Sensor data acquisition